-One of the most difficult survival situations is a cold weather scenario.
-Every time you venture into the cold, you are pitting yourself against the elements.
-With a little knowledge of the environment, proper plans and appropriate equipment, you can overcome the elements.
-As you remove one or more of these factors, survival becomes increasingly difficult.
+One of the most difficult survival situations is cold weather.
+Every time you venture into the cold, you're pitting yourself against the elements.
+But with just a little knowledge of the environment, proper plans and the right equipment, you can overcome the elements.
+As you remove one or more of these factors, survival becomes more and more difficult.
 Remember, winter weather is highly variable.
 Prepare yourself to adapt to blizzard conditions even during sunny and clear weather.

 Cold is a far greater threat to survival than it appears.
 It decreases your ability to think and weakens your will to do anything except to get warm.
 Cold is an insidious enemy; as it numbs the mind and body, it subdues the will to survive.
-Cold makes it very easy to forget your ultimate goal — to survive.
+Cold makes it very easy to forget your ultimate goal: to live.

 Windchill increases the hazards in cold regions.
 Windchill is the effect of moving air on exposed flesh.
-For instance, with a 27.8-kph (15-knot) wind and a temperature of -10 degrees C, the equivalent windchill temperature is -23 degrees C.
+For instance, with a 27.8-kph (15-knot) wind and a temperature of minus 10 degrees C, the equivalent windchill temperature is minus 23 degrees C.

-Remember, even when there is no wind, you will create the equivalent wind by skiing, running, being towed on skis behind a vehicle, and working around aircraft that produce wind blasts.
+Remember, even when there is no wind, you will create wind by skiing, running, being towed on skis behind a vehicle or working around aircraft that produce wind blasts.